ODSunday/HackBio-Internship-Stage-1/Stage 1/README.md

 ### RESULTS
 This whole genome sequencing analysis pipeline clearly identified the causative organism of the South African Polony 2017 outbreak, and the AMR and toxin genes associated with this pathogen.
 This section of the report highlights the afforementioned key findings.
 #### a.
 Identification of the causative organism
-The BLAST result confirms *Listeria monocytogenes* as the causative organism of the food-borne infection.
-The table below shows the BLAST output of the top 10 hits.
+##### Table 1: BLAST output of the top 10 hits confirming *Listeria monocytogenes* (100% identity) as the causative organism of the food-borne infection.
 |Query Contig                      |Accession       |Percentage Identity |Description|
 |:--------------------------------:|:--------------:|:------------------:|:---------:|
 |NODE_1_length_482543_cov_54.434183|CP054040.1      |100.000              |Listeria monocytogenes strain PNUSAL000019 chromosome|